 Do you only design pins?

 No!
 I’ve been an artist since I was a little boy, beginning high-level art lessons at the age of 7.
 So drawing has always been a passion of mine.
 In addition to fantasy pins, I’ve also designed tattoos, done graphic work (including logos) for local businesses and other graphic art projects.
 T-shirts as well as other national works.
-You can always contact me for pricing on these types of jobs.
+You can always message us for pricing on these types of jobs.

 I began making Fantasy Pins at the beginning of 2015.
 I’ve been a big Disney pin collection since we first became Disney World Passholders 9 years ago and grew up drawing Disney-related stuff all the time.
 I love pins so much and love to draw that it just made sense to make Disney fantasy pins, so I did.